netpie2015/netpie-docs/PieSketch/p5js/p5/curve.rst

 Draws a curved line on the screen between two points, given as the middle four parameters.
 The first two parameters are a control point, as if the curve came from this point even though it's not drawn.
-The last two parameters similarly describe the other control point. <br /><br />
+The last two parameters similarly describe the other control point.
 Longer curves can be created by putting a series of curve() functions together or using curveVertex().
 An additional function called curveTightness() provides control for the visual quality of the curve.